Vpekdas/webserv/README.md

 ## Description

+Webserv is a project from the 42 Common Core curriculum.
+The goal is to replicate the features of a web server, such as Nginx.
+As part of the 42 curriculum, we are limited to using only C++98 features and must handle I/O operations using tools like epoll.
+One of the key restrictions is that we cannot use read() function calls unless there are active epoll events, ensuring efficiency.

+## Screenshot

 1. Our beautifully designed file upload page.
 It features two forms on a clean, minimalist layout :)
 <img width="1440" alt="Screenshot 2024-11-03 at 19 06 06" src="https://github.com/user-attachments/assets/b19ab23e-61e7-4295-8bb8-33ea350af322">